 - Parent(s) not claiming the student as a dependent for income tax purposes

 - Student demonstrating total self-sufficiency

-A student may submit a dependency appeal request in cases of special or unusual circumstances contributing to an unintentional, uncontrollable break in a relationship between a student and their parent(s).
-Appeal reasons the Office of Student Financial Aid Services (OSFAS) may consider include:
+A student may submit a dependency appeal request in cases of special or unusual circumstances contributing to an unintentional, uncontrollable break in relationship between a student and their parent(s).
+Appeal reasons that may be considered include:

 - An abusive family environment that threatens the student’s health or safety

-- A student is unable to locate his parents
+- A student is unable to locate their parent(s)

 If your dependency status does not change, each year you will need to complete the following steps: